buildkite-plugins/ecr-buildkite-plugin/README.md

 __This is designed to run with Buildkite Agent v3.x beta.
 Plugins are not yet supported in Buildkite Agent v2.x.__

-Login to ECR in your build steps.
+Interact with [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) in your build steps.

+Supports authenticating docker and removing tags/images.

-## Example
+## Login Example

 This will login docker to ECR prior to running your script.